 Vacation Camp: August 17 – August 21

-With their exceptional patience and caring nature, all the staff are chosen to work specifically with this age group.
+With their exceptional patience and caring nature, all staff members are chosen to work specifically with this age group.
 The program takes place primarily indoors to take advantage of the air conditioning.
+Children who are 3 and potty trained will attend swim lessons as part of the program.
+Snack is included in the full day program and Lunch is included with all summer programs!

 Full Day Options: 7:30 a.m.-6:00 p.m. $675 members | $700 non-members (per 2-week session)